Production year: 2019

 De-stemming without crushing.
 Soft crushing and addition of selected yeasts.
 About 30 days of fermentation at a steady low temperature.
 Racking off after fermentation.
 Ageing in steel vats performing “battonage” (yeast lees stirring) until March.
 Preparation of the selected yeasts according to the French protocol of Christophe Gerland from Reims.
 Bottling for “prise the mousse” (second fermentation) using a manual filling machine.
 Tirage for about two months.
 Average pressure at the end of tirage: 6.5 bars.

-Ageing period in the bottle: 30 months
+Ageing period in the bottle: minimum 30 months

 Ageing in the bottle before the release on the market: 3 months